 As part of the annual event Researchers’ Night (ForskarFredag), SciLifeLab in Stockholm welcomed high school students from six high schools on September 27.

 ForskarFredag is part of European Researchers’ Nights, an initiative that aims to bring researchers closer to the public.
 Another goal is to motivate young people to embark on research careers.
 Scientists from the SciLifeLab research community gave presentations on their fields of work, with talks such as A day in the life of bacteria, Small molecules as tools to unravel biology and Cancer Therapy – dogma and future trends.
 To top it all off, the students were invited for a tour of a few research laboratories.

-Anja Reithmeier who works at Chemical Biology Consortium Sweden shows the students around at the facility.
+Anja Reithmeier who works at Chemical Biology Consortium Sweden shows the students around at the unit.
 She explains that the robots the students are looking at does what you tell them to, nothing more and nothing less.
 But what if they would do something else, something wrong, a student asks.

 “In that case, they stop and give you an error report”, says Anja Reithmeier.

 Another student wants to know if it was hard to learn how to work with the robots.